 Discounts for Animals Adopted from a Shelter or Rescue Group

-Beginning October 1, 2014, we offer a discount on all classes for dogs adopted from animal shelters or rescue groups.
+We off a discount on (almost) all classes for dogs adopted from animal shelters or rescue groups.
 We require proof of adoption at your first class.

 Class Sizes are Limited

 You must register in advance for all classes by completing a registration online.
 You can also register by calling 415.522.3509 or when visiting one of our adoption centers.

 Payment is required at time of enrollment.
 We accept MasterCard, Visa, American Express, personal checks and cash.
 There is a $15 fee for all returned checks.

 Refunds or class transfers can be accommodated if we are notified at least two days before the first class session.